Sudakatux/donttellmybroproxy/README.md

 ## Usage

-go to http://localhost:3000 start the proxy server and associate routes by providing a unique id a route and a desired destination for example
+Go to http://localhost:3000 start the proxy server and associate routes by providing a unique id a route and a desired destination for example
 id: yahoo
 route: /yahoo